 - Interferential Current

 Interferential current (IFC) is another type of TENS therapy.
 This mode uses high frequency electrical impulses to reduce pain deep within a patient’s tissue.
+For sensitive patients, IFC is a good substitute, since the high frequency meets less skin resistance than a TENs unit.
+The IFC unit is used more often for patients with acute pain, while the TENS unit may prove more effective for patients dealing with chronic pain.

 - Cold Laser